e2eelab/e2ee-security-whitepaper/index.md

     In the case of group\_msg payload, the message contains “sequence”, “signature”, and “ciphertext” attributes that are related to an outbound group session or inbound group session.

 The ciphertext is managed with Double Ratchet Algorithm [\[3\]](#ref_3).
 SKISSM implement a Plaintext message to mediate the transmission of common message data from user application and group pre-key data from SKISSM.
 A user application should use Plaintext with “common\_msg” payload.
-SKISSM will create an inbound group session on receiving a E2eeMsg with GroupPreKeyBundle data as its payload.
+SKISSM will create an inbound group session on receiving an E2eeMsg with GroupPreKeyBundle data as its payload.
 In this case of E2eeMsg with payload in GroupMsgPayload type should only carry a ciphertext that is encrypted from a Plaintext message with “common\_msg” payload.

 <p align="center">
 ![image](img/stream/e2ee_msg.svg)